 Pros

-- Helps with security automation through DAST, SAST, and SCA code analysis.
+- Helps with automating security by employing DAST, SAST, and SCA code analysis.

 Cons